JSSotola/WDMG/README.md

 A Kivy branch.

-Just a button and some text atm.
+Implemented a basic scoreboard and currency exchange.